VampireHemophile/Ghosts/README.md

 ![Ghosts](artwork/ghost1.png)

+## Report
+All the functionality required by the subject have been implemented successfully.
+There are CLI & GUI interfaces, the game is fully playable, there is a cheat mode and a read-from-file mode.

 ## Build & Run
 This project uses [Maven](https://maven.apache.org) as its build tool.
 Read [Maven in five minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) to get a quick introduction to Maven.